microbiome/OMA/20_beta_diversity.md

 ![](20_beta_diversity_files/figure-latex/unnamed-chunk-7-1.png)<!-- -->

-Note: A 3D interactive version of the earlier plot can be found from [here](https://microbiome.github.io/OMA/extras.html#interactive-3d-plots).
+Note: A 3D interactive version of the earlier plot can be found from \@ref(extras).

 Similarly let's visualize and compare the sub-population.